tradovate/example-api-js/tutorial/WebSockets/EX-08-Realtime-Market-Data/README.md

 ## Extending The Socket
 To understand how to extend our new constructor, we need to understand how to connect to a Market Data socket.
 Let's imagine we want to listen for realtime quote data about a certain contract.
-I'll be using `BTCH1`, a bitcoin contract.
+Choose any futures contract you like (and is on the CME).
 In order to listen to market data events, we need to send a request to a real-time subscription endpoint.
 Since we already wrote an appropriate `request` function, that should be easy enough.
 Then we will need to listen for messages with this schema: